Demand for the USGS LiDAR data pre-released to the ASU community has been high.

-To streamline access to these critically valuable data, and to maximize their impact across the multitude of potential sustainability applications, the Map and Geospatial Hub has deposited the entire USGS 3DEP LiDAR data package into a publicly-accessible instance of Dropbox.
+To streamline access to these critically valuable data, and to maximize their impact across the multitude of potential sustainability applications, the Map and Geospatial Hub has deposited the entire USGS LiDAR data package into a publicly-accessible instance of Dropbox.

-This new web map will be particularly beneficial for patrons interested in accessing the raw point cloud (available in las and laz file formats) and the derived bare earth DEM (available in tif file format).
+This new web app will be particularly beneficial for patrons interested in accessing the raw point cloud (available in las and laz file formats) and the derived bare earth DEM (available in tif file format).

 So, what are you waiting for?
 Get busy mapping, greater Phoenix!